Leading Scholar Award

 The Leading Scholar Award recognizes resident and non-resident high school seniors who have demonstrated outstanding leadership and scholarly achievements both in and outside the classroom.

 The non-resident value: Three out-of-state students will receive a value equivalent to regular full-time nonresident tuition.
-In addition, 7 out-of-state students will receive scholarships valued at $17,000 per year.
-Students receiving the Leading Scholar Award or the $17,000 National Scholars Award are not eligible to receive the Military Family Education Award or additional National Scholars Program Award funds.
+In addition, 7 out-of-state students will receive scholarships valued at $20,000 per year.
+Students receiving the Leading Scholar Award or the $20,000 National Scholars Program Award are not eligible to receive the Military Family Education Award or additional National Scholars Program Award funds.

-Non-resident Alumni Legacy awardees who are selected as one of the three full value Leading Scholar Awards will receive a scholarship equivalent to regular full-time resident tuition.
-Non-resident Alumni Legacy students who are among the seven awardees will receive an $8,000 (per year) Presidential Leading Scholars Scholarship.
+Non-resident Alumni Legacy awardees who are selected as one of the three full-value Leading Scholar Awards will receive a scholarship equivalent to regular full-time resident tuition.
+Non-resident Alumni Legacy students who are among the other seven awardees will receive a $10,000 (per year) Presidential Leading Scholars Scholarship.

 Who Should Apply